Skip to content

 value (get)Returns current value; tracked inside effect/computed

-peek()Returns current value without registering a dependency
+peek()Returns current value without tracking

 ComputedSignal<T>